kardoso/reactnd-controlled-components-exercise-1/README.md

-Exercise to train passing data to React components.
+Exercise to train controlled components in React.

 See instructions [here](instructions.md)